 Strafford Organic Creamery Organic Creamline Milk

 Strafford Creamline Milk is not homogenized so the luscious Guernsey cream floats to the top.
-Children think it is a milk shake thanks to the natural sweetness of the cream.
-You can either stir or shake it back into the milk (or get up early and pour the cream right off the top into our coffee or cereal!)
+Children think it is a milkshake thanks to the natural sweetness of the cream.
+You can either stir or shake it back into the milk (or get there first and pour the cream right off the top into our coffee or cereal).

 Amy and Earl at Strafford Organic Creamery produce their milk with utmost care.
-They milk between 45 and 60 Guernsey Cows, grow most all their feed, bottle their milk in heavy glass, and deliver it to local stores in Vermont.
-They insist on keeping their operation small so they can assure the best quality through the use of sustainable practices such as rotational grazing.
+They milk between 45 and 60 Guernsey Cows, grow most of their feed, bottle their milk in heavy glass, and deliver it to local stores in Vermont.

 June 4, 2021 by Ruth